How to Plant, Grow, and Care for Creeping Speedwell

 Veronica repens is a very popular speedwell variety.
 It forms small white flowers in the late spring and early summer.
 This plant’s perfect to plant between paving stones or use as a ground cover for a large area.
 It can grow in full sun to partial shade.

-It has deep green foliage with white flowers.
-It can grow up to 1 to 2 inches in height and spread up to 15 to 30 inches.
+This ground cover has deep green foliage with white flowers.
+It can grow up to one to two inches in height and spread up to 15 to 30 inches.
 If you’re looking for a lawn substitute, this variety is among the most popular.
-It’s lightly drought-resistant, moreso if it’s got mulch or compost at the plant bases.
+It’s lightly drought-resistant, more so if it’s got mulch or compost at the plant bases.

-The ‘Sunrise’ variety has brilliant yellow-green foliage and can be quite stunning even without flowers, as seen above!
+The ‘Sunrise’ variety has brilliant yellow-green foliage and can be quite stunning even without flowers.

 Veronica ‘Tidal Pool’

 Veronica ‘Tidal Pool’ makes an attractive ground cover that can survive cold and heat across the year.
 It can tolerate drought well and can thrive at various humidity levels.
-It averages about 2″ tall, with a spread of up to 22″ across.
+‘Tidal Pool’ averages about two inches tall, with a spread of up to 22″ across.

 It can be propagated easily by dividing its clumps in early spring or fall.
 It has a fast growth rate and will become visually appealing very rapidly.